wirepair/autogcd/README.md

 #### GetDOMChanges
 Pass in a DomChangeHandlerFunc to receive various dom change events.
 Call it with a nil handler to stop receiving them.

+## Calling gcd directly
+AutoGcd has not implemented all of the Google Chrome Debugger protocol methods and features because I don't see any point in wrapping a lot of them.
+However, you are not out of luck, all gcd components are bound to each Tab object.
+I'd suggest reviewing the gcdapi package if there is a particular component you wish to use.
+All components are bound to the Tab so it should be as simple as calling Tab.<component>.<method>.

+### Overriding gcd
+Take a look at [api_overrides.go](https://github.com/wirepair/autogcd/tree/master/api_overrides.go) for an example of overriding gcd methods.
+In some cases the protocol.json specification is incorrect, in which case you may need to override specific methods.
+Since I designed the packages to use an intermediary gcdmessage package for requests and responses you're completely free to override anything necessary.

+## Internals
+I'll admit, I do not fully like the design of the Elements.
+I have to track state updates very carefully and I chose to use sync.RWMutex locks.
+I couldn't see an obvious method of using channels to synchronize access to the DOMNodes.
+I'm very open to new architectures/designs if someone has a better method of keeping Element objects up to date as Chrome notifies autogcd of new values.

+This package has been *heavily* tested in the real world.
+It was used to scan the top 1 million websites from Alexa.
+I found numerous goroutine leaks that have been subsequently fixed.
+After running my scan I no longer see any leaks.
+It should also be completely safe to kill the browser at any point and not have any runaway go routines since I have channels waiting for close messages at any point a channel is sending or receiving.

+## Reporting Bugs & Requesting Features
+Found a bug?
+Great!
+Tell me what version of chrome/chromium you are using and how to reproduce and I'll get to it when I can.
+Keep in mind this is a side project for me.
+Same goes for new features.
+Patches obviously welcome.